-The species is legally protected across its European range, being either as a protected species (Austria, Albania, Bulgaria, Czech Republic, Hungary, Germany, Slovakia, Spain, Portugal, Russia, Ukraine and Turkey) and/or as a game bird with a year-round closed season (Austria, Germany, Former Yugoslav Republic of Macedonia and Slovakia).
-However, poaching still continues in several ranges states (e.g. Ukraine, Russia and Turkey).
+The species is legally protected across its European range, being either as a protected species (Austria, Albania, Bulgaria, Czech Republic, Hungary, Germany, Romania, Slovakia, Spain, Portugal, the Russia Federation, Ukraine and Turkey) and/or as a game bird with a year-round closed season (Austria, Germany, Slovakia and the Former Yugoslav Republic of Macedonia).
+However, poaching still continues in several countries (e.g. Ukraine, the Russian Federation and Turkey).

 Most of the internationally important sites are designated as Special Protection Areas under the Birds Directive within the European Union Member States.
 However, the designation of several sites still remains incomplete.
 Outside of the European Union, designation of key sites as protected is still insufficient.
-In Ukraine, less than half of the display, breeding, stop-over and wintering sites are covered by protected areas.
-In Turkey and Russia, only a small proportion of the population is within protected areas.
+In Ukraine, Turkey and the Russian Federation, only a small proportion of the population is within protected areas.